Ask a COVID-19 Question

 - On March 17, 2020 the government of Sri Lanka announced that all international airports in Sri Lanka would be closed to arriving international commercial passenger flights.
 A date has not been set for reopening.

 - According to Sri Lankan authorities, during this period, aircraft departures, passenger connections, and transits to other flights will be permitted.
 Flights arriving without passengers for the purpose of picking up departing passengers will also be permitted.
-We urge outbound passengers to contact their airlines now for more information.

 - Visas on arrival have been suspended.
 All arriving passengers must be in possession of a valid visa before traveling.